 Top

-Wave That Flag, now in its third year, features a laser-light show that will light up the sky on Sunday, July 6.
-The event will be held from 6-8 p.m. at Retreat Park, located at 633 Wildcat Way in the Litchfield community of Pawleys Island.
+Wave That Flag, now in its third year, features a laser-light show that will light up the sky on Sunday, Aug.
+31, from 6-10 p.m. at Retreat Park, 633 Wildcat Way in the Litchfield community of Pawleys Island.

 After garnering rave reviews in its first two years, the third Wave That Flag Festival will feature a Bocce Ball tournament, live music, vendors, and food trucks, culminating in the spectacular laser-light show produced by Stone Entertainment and sponsored by South Carolina’s Hammock Coast® and the Georgetown County Chamber of Commerce.